ASavageCabbage/PHYS203Project/README.md

 - with respect to temperature
 - heat capacity is used to compute changes in entropy from heat
 - salt assumed to only dissolve in water

+## Unresolved Issues
+- currently unknown whether an animation object works in a static class